opentx/lua-reference-guide/lcd/drawLine.md

-Draws a straight line on LCD
+Draw a straight line on LCD

 @status current Introduced in 2.0.0